-- Completion of a minimum of 21 graduate credits beyond the 30 graduate credits, of which at least 15 should be in cultural anthropology – required for a Master’s degree, with an additional 21 graduate credits taken after the Master’s degree.
+- The PhD requires a minimum of 51 total graduate credits.
+30 credits—at least 15 should be in cultural anthropology—are required for a Master’s degree, with an additional 21 graduate credits taken after the Master’s degree.

 - Passage of the Qualifying Examination at the Ph.D. level.

 - Satisfaction of all Master’s requirements (Master’s degree granted).

 - Demonstration of competence in speaking and reading at least one non–English language appropriate to the candidate’s area of research.

 - Anthropology 909, Research Methods and Research Design in Cultural Anthropology.
 Anthropology 909 may be taken as a directed study when it is not offered as a course by the department, and it affects a student’s progress.